samuelguebo/leanna/readme.txt

 == Description ==

-Bastille is a clean, simple, and fully responsive WordPress theme for webzines.
-Its name, from French origins, refer to the Storming of the Bastille on 14 July 1789, but more importantly to 14 july, birthday of the author :).
+Leanna is a clean, simple, and fully responsive WordPress theme.
 It adjusts automatically to any screen size including tablets and smartphones as well as Retina displays.
 Theme is built using Zurb Foundation, a  framework for HTML5 / CSS3 which is SEO friendly.
 This WordPress theme was built with non-profit organizations in mind but be creative and unleash its full potential in eCommerce, business and other projects.
-Bastille is available in English, French, and Spanish for now.
+Leanna is available in English, French, and Spanish for now.

 == Installation ==